pavben/WebIRC/README.md

 * /hop to rejoin the current channel

 ## Not yet supported
+* Login, so it's currently open to all who can access the URL
 * Sending/receiving files
 * Multiple servers at the same time (it might work, but I haven't tried it yet)